outstand/docker-compose-buildkite-plugin/README.md

 ## Example

-The following pipeline will run `test.sh` inside a `app` service container using Docker Compose, the equivalent to running `docker-compose run app test.sh`:
+The following pipeline will run `test.sh` inside a `app` service container using Docker Compose, the equivalent to running `docker compose run app test.sh`:

 ```yml
 steps: